Yutsuro/OKS/README.md

 ### `area`: Area of the Object

-`area` is the mean of the number of pixels of the object (such as person) in the picture.
+`area` is the number of pixels of the object (such as person) in the picture.

-Sometimes it may be the mean of "area" in your COCO annotation.
+For sake of simplicity, you can use the mean of "area" in your COCO annotation.